renepaul2003/payroll/README.md

 related transactions.
 It simplifies the payroll process by ensuring accuracy, transparency, and timely payment to employees, reducing the likelihood of human errors associated with manual payroll management.
-Features of the Project:
- Employee salary management
- Tax and bonus calculations
- Payroll report generation
- User roles for HR and employees